 A few notes:

-Since we have so many geeks in this community, I tried to keep to the convention of using an (x,y) scale, and labeling it alphabetically (chastity, denial) to make it easier to remember.
-I suppose people could also label themselves C8, D8.
+Since we have so many geeks in this community, I tried to keep to the convention of using an (x,y) scale, and labeling it alphabetically (Caged, Denied) to make it easier to remember.
+I suppose people could also label themselves (for example): C8, D8.

-Notice that I started off talking about permanent chastity, but I’m not even using the term in the scale.
-I discovered that there’s really no way to use the term objectively that won’t cause disagreement.
-Instead, the scale now becomes an easy way to describe one’s state of access and denial.
-By getting rid of the word Permanent, we toss out the baggage and various connotations. attached to the word.
+Notice that I started off talking about “permanent chastity,” but I’m not even using the term in the scale.
+That is because I’ve discovered that there’s really no way to use the term objectively that won’t cause disagreement or confusion.
+Instead, the scale now becomes an easy way to describe one’s state of physical access and orgasm denial.
+By getting rid of the word “Permanent,” we toss out the baggage and various connotations. attached to that word.